Options and Settings - Display Options

 Audio File Progress Slider extras: These checkboxes allow you to control which level and pan curves are shown in Audio File progress sliders in the cue panels.
 The 'primary device' is the first device for a cue.
 Show Audio Graph in Progress Sliders controls whether or not audio graphs are displayed in Cue Panel progress sliders for Audio File Cues and for Playlist Cues.
 Show Cue Markers in Progress Sliders controls whether or not SCS cue markers are displayed in Cue Panel progress sliders.

-Video Monitor Size: This determines the size of the operator's monitor windows for Video/Image Cues - see Video/Image Cues on the Main Window for more info, especially the 'Important Note' which explains the performance overhead.
+Video Monitor Size: This determines the size of the operator's monitor windows for Video/Image Cues.
 The sizes are set by selecting the height - the width is automatically adjusted.
 You can select Small, Standard or Large, or you can hide the monitor windows altogether by selecting None.
-As explained in the 'Important Note' mentioned previously, the default setting is None for Design Mode.
-The default setting for Performance Mode is Standard.
+The default setting is None for Design Mode and Standard for Performance Mode.